 Nowadays, more than one million people visit the site annually (1.4 million in 2016), and the authorities had to cap the number of daily entrances to 5,940 – but that’s still far more than the 2,500 recommended by the UNESCO to protect the site.

 I hope that you enjoyed the virtual tour and reading about these few interesting facts about Machu Picchu.
 I bet you have learned a thing or two!

-The tourism pressure on the site keeps increasing, and the authorities keep putting more and more limitations of what you can do or not – If you have always wanted to see Machu Picchu, I suggest you to go as soon as you can!
+The tourism pressure on the site keeps increasing, and the authorities keep putting more and more limitations on what you can do or not – If you have always wanted to see Machu Picchu, I suggest you go as soon as you can!

 For those who like trekking, Machu Picchu has a little sister called Choquequirao, only accessible by foot, and receiving only 3-4000 visitors… a year!